 Poisoned by Degrees

 Amalickiah was unwavering in his desire to overpower Lehonti and eventually become king over all of the Lamanites.
 He was subtle in his attempts to lure Lehonti to come down.
 With false promises and deceitful lies, he slowly gained Lehonti’s confidence.
-Once Amalickiah had secured his trust he ordered Lehonti to be slowly “poison[ed] by degrees”2 until he died.
-It was not just a matter of poisoning Lehonti in one fell swoop, but “by degrees.”
-Small amounts that were not perceptible, but still had a devastating effect.
+Once Amalickiah had secured his trust he ordered Lehonti to be slowly “poison[ed] by degrees” until he died.
+It was not just a matter of poisoning Lehonti in one fell swoop.
+“By degrees,” implies small, imperceptible amounts with devastating effects.

 I believe this happens today.
 First, we tolerate, then accept, and finally embrace the negativity, frustration or criticism that surrounds us.
 Are we deceived by worldly whisperings, or persuaded by self-defeating thoughts that blind us to the condition of our heart?
 Is our heart being slowly poisoned by degrees so that even we are not aware?